zenml-io/zenml-projects/zen-news-summarization/README.md

 # 🕹 Test it locally right away

-Once you installed the `zennews` package, you are ready to test it out locally right away.
+After installing the `zennews` package, you are ready to test it out locally right away.
 The following command will get the top five articles from the BBC news feed, summarize them and present the results to you.